wp-plugins/rcp-taxamo/readme.txt

 This adds Taxamo VAT Tax integration to your existing Restrict Content Pro site.

 Includes full support for all future subscriptions using Paypal.
-Stripe Integration will be added shortly.
+Stripe Integration is available but requires modifying RCP or waiting for the next update.

 What It Does